Subscribie/subscribie/docs/content/en/docs/Tasks/collect-notes-from-customers.md

 ---
-title: "Collect order notes"
+title: "Collect Order Notes"
 date: 2023-04-24
 weight: 5
 description: >
-  How to collect order notes from customers as they sign-up to plans.
+  Need a way to collect notes from customers?
+Learn how to collect order notes from customers as they sign-up.
 ---

 ## Steps to allow subscribers to add notes during sign-up